dodokek/BinaryTranslator/README.md

 You can find source code of all Assembly programs <a href = "https://github.com/dodokek/ProgrammingLanguage">here</a>.

-We can see the huge improvement in speed, JIT compilation rules!
+We can see the huge improvement in speed, Binary translation rules!

 ## Optimizations